LilianCruanes/neo4j_for_django/docs/getting-started.md

     - **`N4D_DATABASE_ID`**,
     - and **`N4D_DATABASE_PASSWORD`**.

-**`N4D_DATABASE_URI`** is the bolt adress of your database.
-Generally on a local server, the bolt adress is '**bolt://localhost:7687**'.
+**`N4D_DATABASE_URI`** is the bolt address of your database.
+Generally on a local server, the bolt address is '**bolt://localhost:7687**'.
 But you can find more details in the parameters of your Neo4j database and in the official [documentation](https://neo4j.com/docs/driver-manual/1.7/client-applications/#driver-connection-uris).

 **`N4D_DATABASE_ID`** is your Neo4j database **id** or **username**.
 By default the id is defined on 'neo4j'.

 **`N4D_DATABASE_PASSWORD`** is your Neo4j database **password**.
 By default the password is defined on 'neo4j' too.
-But normally and if you don't have change the password before, during the first run of the Neo4j database, we will ask you to replace the default password by another.
+But normally and if you haven't changed the password before, during the first run of the Neo4j database, we will ask you to replace the default password by another.

 Example :